 SUMMARY: The Cervelo P2 is one of the most iconic triathlon bikes of all time.
 The latest version of the P2 keeps with the Cervelo tradition of building aerodynamic AND practical triathlon frames.
-The fit is "middle of the road" and ideal for most athletes racing short or long course.
+The fit is ideal for most athletes racing short or long course.
 For the dollar the P2 105 is on par with bikes twice its price and a great platform for any triathlete or time trialist.

 The full carbon proprietary Cervelo seat post mounts to the frame with a single seat post wedge.
 Use carbon paste and torque to about 8nm and you'll experience no seatpost slippage.
 The saddle mount is infinitely adjustable in tilt, providing significant fore-aft adjustability.

 The Fit: Cervelo didn't hold back on frame sizes for the P2 or P3: 6 frame sizes in total with a size run from 48cm to 61cm.
 Compare that to 3 or 4 frame sizes for many other manufacturers.
 More sizes = more likely a size exist that fits you well.
 Adding to the "fit-ability" of the bike is the versatile Profile Design T4+ aerobar and tradition stem.
-An ISM Prologue saddle sits atop the seatpost, and is a great spec for any triathlon bike.
-When it comes to saddles, comfort is highly individual.
-But we much prefer to see the Prologue on a tri bike than another Fizik Arione.
-Cervelo kept things simple with the setup, and the reward is a comfortable bike that fits most riders.
-The
+You can add up to 7cm of spacers to the T-series aerobars with the Profile Design riser kit.
+An ISM PR 1.0 saddle sits atop the seatpost, and is a great spec for any triathlon bike.

 Components: A good rule if you want a drivetrain to work well is to keep the parts all within the same manufacturing family.
-Cervelo holds true to this with a straight Shimano 105 drivetrain.
-Shimano Dura Ace shifters and an FSA Gossamer crank the only exception.
-The Gossamer crank works great and though it's not light, it has never let us down.
+In the past Cervelo experimented with brakes and cranks from different companies, but not so in 2018.
+Shimano takes care of all component duties except for the brake levers (Profile Design ABS brake levers).
+The Shimano 11 speed 5800 105 drivetrain is reliable and race ready.
+The only exceptions to the 105 component package is the Shimano RS510 compact crank and Dura Ace 11 speed shifters.
 In short, these are all parts that don't register high on the flashy scale, but are reliable and will serve you well.

-Part of the P2's bullet-proof reliability has to do with not trying to hide the brakes.
+One area some bike manufacturers get creative on are the brakes.
+The most reliable, hassle free option for any triathlon bike is to not hide the brakes from the wind, and use traditional dual pull brakes.
+Part of the Cervelo P2's bullet-proof reliability has to do with not trying to hide the brakes.
 Whatever tiny aero penalty exists using tradition brakes is worth the hours of life saved when swapping out wheels.
 We cannot count how many times we've thanked Cervelo for not hiding the brakes on this bike!
 If you need to shave a few precious seconds, considering adding one of the many aero brakes on the market that are compatible with this bike.

 Add-Ons: All triathlon bikes need some accessories.
 For better or worse, Cervelo has decided to leave the add-ons to third party manufacturers.
 A direct mount bento box and rear bottle cage mount are two common add-ons.
 The benefit of not having any proprietary add-ons is that you can pick/choose what works best for you.